Robbery scare at Delhi bank after ‘customer’ whips out gun, fires in air

 The incident took place around 2.30 pm.
 The accused, Raja, entered the bank and met with a bank official.
 “He posed as a customer and started talking about withdrawing cash.
 When the bank staffer asked for his cheque, he pulled out a pistol and threatened everyone.
-However, the staffers thought he was lying and tried to catch him.
-The accused pointed the pistol towards the roof and fired five bullets,” said an officer.
+However, staffers thought he was bluffing and tried to catch him.
+The accused pointed the pistol towards the roof and fired five times,” said an officer.

 A passerby rushed to a policeman who was on patrolling duty and informed him about the incident, police said.